u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/translations.rst

 Import
 ======

-To import your translation files into Odoo, go to :menuselection:`Settings --> Translations --> Import Translation` and upload them.
+To import your translation files into Thrive Bureau ERP, go to :menuselection:`Settings --> Translations --> Import Translation` and upload them.